udemy/pywikigraph/README.md

 - First element of tuple indicates degree of separation
 - Second element of tuple indicates number of shortest paths
 - Third element of tuple is a list of exact paths

+Again, be prepared for your first ever call to take several minutes to download the data files and load them into memory.
+If the files are already downloaded, the first call would still take upwards of a minute on most machines to load them into memory.
+All subsequent calls will be lightning fast though.

 If you only care about the number of paths, then you can pass argument `no_paths` and the resulting tuple will just have a None for the paths element.
 ```python